Annkarugu/Annkarugu/README.md

-If you're working on something interesting or would like to connect, feel free to reach out!
+-If you're working on something interesting or would like to connect, feel free to reach out!

 Email: njeri9372@gmail.com
 LinkedIn: linkedin.com/in/ann-karugu-324933315